jlipps/simple-wd-spec/README.md

 * **Response properties:**
 	* `sessionId`: a string, the UUID reference of the session, to be used in subsequent requests
-	* `capabilities`: a JSON object, the same object as was sent in via the request
+	* `capabilities`: a JSON object, the set of capabilities that was ultimately merged and matched in the [capability processing algorithm](#processing-capabilities).
 	* Example:

 		```json